Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - [ ] (Owner: / Due: )

-💡 Notion's own Project Charter guide treats this as a living document — updated at each major milestone, not a static kickoff artifact.
-Set a reminder to revisit it at the end of each major phase.
+💡 Notion's own Project Charter guide treats this as a living document, updated at each major milestone — not a static kickoff artifact.

 The frame you use changes the insights you get.
-Pick one of three depending on the team's situation.
+Three options:

 | Frame | When it fits |